 This classroom was a self-contained life skills classroom with a teacher and 2 paraprofessionals.
 I’ll come back and add a link with more information and a link to a floor plan of it when I get it finished.
 It was set up with 2 portables-an academic portable and a life skills / vocational portable that we used in the afternoon.
-I’ll get a more completed post and link to it here shortly.

 So, I hope those will give you some ideas about setting up schedules for your classroom and some things to think about while you are sitting by the pool (or the ocean, or the mountains, or teaching ESY).
 If you are looking for more help with setting up your classroom, come try out the Special Educator Academy Setting Up Your Classroom course with a 7-day free trial here.
 Or grab one of the resources below for more ideas.